thma/lambda-ski/part2.md

 ```

 1. Applications are translated by forming a `CApp` of the translated function and it's argument.
-2. Integers are kept as is
+2. Integers are kept as is, just wrapped with a `CInt` constructor
-3. After abstraction any remaining `Var` must be a combinator.
-They are thus translated into a fixed combinator symbol.
+3. After performing bracket abstraction any remaining `Var` must be a combinator.
+They are thus translated into a fixed combinator symbol; `fromString` looks up combinator symbols.
-4. After abstraction any remaining `Lam` expressions would be an error, so we treat it as such.
+4. After bracket abstraction any remaining `Lam` expressions would be an error, so we treat it as such.

 Please note that we do not use the `CFun` constructor in the translate stage.
 So right now the result of `translate` is just an ordinary data structure.
 Let's see an example: